 The Southern Loop subtransmission system consists of the 46 kV transmission line extending from the 115 kV substation in Bennington, Vermont to the 155 kV substation in Brattleboro, Vermont and the areas served by that line.
-Presently, the Southern Loop subtransmission system has only limited ability to support increased electrical demand and is unable to withstand failures of, or to have preventive maintenance conducted on, key components at present demand levels.
-As the electric demand in southern Vermont has grown, the ability of the Southern Loop to deliver power to all customers in all hours of the year has increasingly become compromised.
+Recently, the Southern Loop subtransmission system had only limited ability to support increased electrical demand and was unable to withstand failures of, or to have preventive maintenance conducted on, key components at current demand levels.
+As the electric demand in southern Vermont grew, the ability of the Southern Loop to deliver power to all customers in all hours of the year became increasingly compromised.

-An extensive planning study by CVPS, with input from VELCO, identified five distinct root problems in Southern Vermont that affect the reliability and adequacy of service in this target area and must be resolved: These are listed below:
+An extensive planning study by CVPS, with input from VELCO, (as part of the Southern Loop Area Specific Collaborative, related to PSB Docket #7373 for the Coolidge Connector which culminated in 2009) identified five distinct root problems in Southern Vermont that affected the reliability and adequacy of service in this target area and should be resolved: These are listed below:

-- 1) The present-day Southern Loop system is vulnerable to an unplanned loss of a transmission line or a transformer much of the time - 2) The present-day Brattleboro area system is vulnerable to an unplanned loss of a transmission line or a transformer 100% of this time - 3) The Southern Vermont system and the Southwestern New Hampshire system are vulnerable to a long-term outage of the T4 345/115 kV transformer at the Vermont Yankee nuclear plant - 4) The Southern Vermont system will soon be unable to supply peak demand within the target area even with all facilities in service, due to demand growth - 5) Future problems that are related to the Southern Vermont system will soon emerge on the wider regional transmission system
+- 1) The then current Southern Loop system was vulnerable to an unplanned loss of a transmission line or a transformer much of the time. - 2) The then current Brattleboro area system was vulnerable to an unplanned loss of a transmission line or a transformer 100% of this time. - 3) The then current Southern Vermont system and the Southwestern New Hampshire system were vulnerable to a long-term outage of the T4 345/115 kV transformer at the Vermont Yankee nuclear plant (now decommissioned). - 4) The then current Southern Vermont system would soon be unable to supply peak demand within the target area even with all facilities in service, due to demand growth. - 5) Future problems that were related to the Southern Vermont system would soon emerge on the wider regional transmission system.